Being in a city can still mean being in nature. These 3 outdoor things to do in Sydney showcase this Australian beauty in a natural way.

 Tivoli Gardens, Copenhagen, Denmark

-At the beginning of December, I visited Denmark’s idyllic city Copenhagen.
+At the beginning of December, we visited Denmark’s idyllic city Copenhagen.
 Any city in Europe will get you in the Christmas spirit at this time of year but Copenhagen was particularly magical.
-I was instantly surrounded by tasteful Christmas lights, multiple Christmas markets and even managed to get well acquainted with the Danish concept of ‘hygge’ (to be cosy in both body and soul).
+We were instantly surrounded by tasteful Christmas lights, multiple Christmas markets and even managed to get well acquainted with the Danish concept of ‘hygge’ (to be cosy in both body and soul).
 Continue reading “Fairytales and Festivities”